Will Starmer resign as prime minister and who could replace him?

 Andy Burnham

-Andy Burnham has been the most talked about threat to Sir Keir Starmer’s leadership in recent months, with speculation about a potential challenge having grown since mid-2025.
+Andy Burnham has been the most talked about threat to Sir Keir’s leadership in recent months, with speculation about a potential challenge having grown since mid-2025.

 Last year, Mr Burnham repeatedly failed to rule out a Labour leadership bid and has been regularly tipped as the leading candidate to take over should Sir Keir’s position as prime minister become untenable.